 Conference paper accepted at VAILD 2018Gondaliya, D. Kaushikkumar; Peters, J.; Rueckert, E. (2018).
 Learning to categorize bug reports with LSTM networks: An empirical study on thousands of real bug reports from a world leading software company, Proceedings of the International Conference on Advances in System Testing and Validation Lifecycle (VALID).

 July 18, 2018

-Journal Paper Accepted at JMLR – Journal of Machine Learning Research.Adrian Šošić, Elmar Rueckert, Jan Peters, Abdelhak M. Zoubir, Heinz Koeppl Inverse Reinforcement Learning via Nonparametric Spatio-Temporal Subgoal Modeling accepted with minor revisions at Journal of Machine Learning Research (JMLR).
+Journal Paper Accepted at JMLR – Journal of Machine Learning Research.Adrian Šošić, Elmar Rueckert, Jan Peters, Abdelhak M. Zoubir, Heinz Koeppl Inverse Reinforcement Learning via Nonparametric Spatio-Temporal Subgoal Modeling accepted (Oct, 8th 2018) at Journal of Machine Learning Research (JMLR).

 February 1, 2018